 Utah Rental Agreement

-A Utah rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
+A Utah rental agreement is a legal contract between a landlord overseeing a rental property and a tenant using the property.
 Utah landlord-tenant law governs and regulates these agreements.

 Utah Rental Agreement Types